 Overview

-- Step 2: Test it Locally with Taurus
+2. Test Locally with Taurus

-Step 1: Write Your Script
+Step 1: Create Your Script

 There are various ways to create your script, which include: